TomHaughton/dizplai-poll/README.md

 ## Assumptions
 * The active poll is simply the latest created poll.
 Other factors could be used in a production use case.
 * Short term caching is ok for poll results, to alleviate load.
+* The individual answers do not need to be displayed on the frontend.
+* Auth is not required - though would be for a production system, especially when retrieving individual results
+* IP/unique user protection is not required as it would impact the testability of this on the reviewer.
+Though in a real world scenario we would need to build a mechanism to prevent the same user voting multiple times.
+This could also be provided by auth.

 ## Implementation detail
 * Relational DB chosen as data is structured and structure of the data is known